Updated May 21, 2021.

 Noah’s Debt-Free Financing for Equity-Rich Homeowners

-Noah is a four year old company based in San Francisco, that offers debt-free financing to homeowners in exchange for an equity share of the home via a shared equity contract.
+Founded in 2016 and based in San Francisco, Noah offers debt-free financing to homeowners in exchange for an equity share of the home via a shared equity contract.

-Noah is not a bank but instead a real estate investor or partner that provides liquidity to homeowners.
+Noah is not a bank but instead a real estate investor partner that provides liquidity to homeowners.
 The company makes money when the homeowner makes money and shares in the loss if the valuation should decrease after the term period.
-Another attractive feature of this partnership funding is that there are no recurring monthly payments, so more funds can be used immediately to start home improvement projects or reduce debt.
+Another attractive feature of this partnership funding is that there are no recurring monthly payments, so more funds can be used immediately to start home improvement projects, reduce debt or for whatever you choose.

 Noah’s Ideal Customer